JorisAR/EvolutionaryAgents/README.md

 - Outputs are CSV, alternatives can be used.

 ### Installation
+- **⚠️ Important** Ensure that the .gdextension file and its sibling folders/files are in the following folder: ``res://addons/evolutionary_agents/``, otherwise it is not guaranteed to work.

-If available for your platform, consider using one of the provided prebuilt releases on the github page.
+- If available for your platform, consider using one of the provided prebuilt releases on the github page.

-Alternatively, clone the repository, and build using scons as described in the [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html).
+- Alternatively, clone the repository, and build using scons as described in the [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html).

 ## Usage
 ### Demos